What is ResonTech?

 What GPU types are available on the Shared Pool?

-The shared pool includes H100 SXM5, A100 80GB, A40, RTX 4090, and RTX 3090 nodes depending on availability and queue priority.
+The shared pool includes H100 SXM5, A100 80GB, A40, RTX 4090, and RTX 3090 nodes depending on availability and priority tier.
 Managed Clusters can be configured with specific GPU types — H100 NVLink, A100 PCIe, L40S — reserved exclusively for your workloads.

 Where does my training data live?